Choi Min-yeong

-Choi Min-young (born October 9, 2002) is a South Korean actor.
+Choi Min-yeong (born October 9, 2002) is a South Korean actor.
 He has appeared in the television series The Promise (2016), Twenty-Five Twenty-One (2022) and Weak Hero Class 2 (2025).
-Since 2023, he stars as Dae in the American series XO, Kitty.
+Since 2023, he has starred as Dae in the American series XO, Kitty.

 Career

-Choi Min-young has had an exclusive contract with artist management company Saram Entertainment since April 2022.

-Choi Min-young made his debut in the KBS2 drama Magic Thousand Characters in 2014.
+Choi Min-yeong made his debut in the KBS2 drama Magic Thousand Characters in 2014.
 He then appeared in TV series such as JTBC's Strong Girl Bong-soon (2017), tvN's Mr. Sunshine (2018), and JTBC's Itaewon Class (2020).
 As a musical actor he has appeared in the musicals Bonnie & Clyde, Empress Myeongseong, Frankenstein, and Kinky Boots.

-In 2022, he got recognition in the tvN drama Twenty-Five Twenty-One in the role of Baek Yi-hyun, Baek Yi-jin's (Nam Joo-hyuk's) younger brother.
-In the same year, he was also cast in the American Netflix series XO, Kitty, a spin-off of To All the Boys I've Loved Before, as Kim "Dae" Dae-heon.
+Since April 2022, Choi Min-yeong has had an exclusive contract with artist management company Saram Entertainment.
+In 2022, he gained recognition in the tvN drama Twenty-Five Twenty-One in the role of Baek Yi-hyun, the younger brother of Baek Yi-jin (Nam Joo-hyuk).
+That same year, he was cast as Kim "Dae" Dae-heon in the American Netflix television series XO, Kitty, a spin-off of the To All the Boys film series.